MDIL-SNU/SHERPA/README.md

 ### SPS_`count`.log
 It contains information such as steps, potential energy, eigenvalue, or curvature and so on.
 Its format depends on the algorithm you used.
-In addition, it says whether the saddle point is connected or not.
+In addition, the type of the saddle point, barrier energy, reaction energy, and elapsed time are written.

 ### SPS_`count`.XDATCAR
 The trajectory from the initial to the saddle point are appended into here.